-If you are travelling for a work event such as a conference or trade show, chances are you’ll be offered food throughout the day.
-Unfortunately, there usually aren’t many healthy options among the typical fare of doughnuts, cookies and soda.
+If you are traveling for a work event such as a conference or trade show, chances are you’ll be offered food throughout the day.
+Unfortunately, there usually aren’t many healthy options among the typical fare of doughnuts, cookies, and soda.

 4. Don’t Forget Your Vitamins